simonmichael/hledger/.github/ISSUE_TEMPLATE/a-wish.md

 ---
 name:  A wish
-about: A request for something new to improve hledger software, documentation, etc.
+about: A request or proposal for improving hledger's software, documentation, marketing, usability...
 labels: A WISH
 ---